 Your guide to the Ofgem energy price cap: Will you be affected?

 This year we have unfortunately seen a hike in energy prices due to wholesale market volatility.
-Ofgem announced in February an increase of the new price cap by £693 a year on energy bills, a rise of 54%.
-This is for the period of 1 April 2022 to October 2022.
+Ofgem announced in August an increase of the new price cap to £3,549 for dual fuel customers paying by Direct Debit.
+This is for the period of 1 October 2022 to 31 December 2022.
 Some of you may be a bit concerned about what is happening, and how it may affect you.
 This is why our Energy Specialists have put together this simple guide to help ease the stress and direct you to places where you can find support.

 What is the Ofgem energy price cap?